Entwickler-Club/dpodreact/README.md

 ![grafik](https://user-images.githubusercontent.com/446574/132846921-1add6434-33bc-4e78-a1d1-f17c9987a808.png)

 - View the showcase pages to see various examples features that can be built into the site.
-- You can create three different types of pages.

 ## Datapod Command Line Interface